ggonnella/prost/scripts/plugins/README.md

  - `REQ_HARDWARE`:   required hardware resources (memory, GPUs...)
  - `ADVICE`:         when should this method used instead of others

+## Shared resources for batch computations

+If a plugin needs shared resources for the computation of the same batch, it can use a `state` variable.

+In this case the plugin has the following interface:

+ - `initialize(**kwargs) -> state`: function which initializes the resources;
+   called once only, at the beginning of the batch computation;
+   The function takes optional kwargs; these are passed as batch computation parameters, under the key `state`.
+ - `compute(unit, state=None, **kwargs) -> (results, logs)`:
+   the compute function in this case gets the state as a mandatory keyword argument; it is allowed to change the content of state
+ - `finalize(state)`: optional, if needed for closing/destroying/freeing
+   the resources of the state; called once, after the batch computation

 ## Nim plugins

 Plugins can be implemented in Nim using the `nimpy` library.